 - Would my husband, wife, partner, relatives or friends say that I have a problem with prescription drugs?

 Talk to a health care professional about getting help if you answered "yes" to any of the above questions.

 I've been trying to quit smoking for months now.
 Smoking seems to make my pain worse.
 Could this be true?

 Yes, smoking makes pain worse.
-Studies, especially for low back pain, have consistently shown that patients who smoke have a harder time recovering, regardless of the treatment offered, than nonsmokers.
-Also, there is some evidence that smoking interferes with the absorption and blood level of various medications, including analgesics.
-If you can't quit smoking on your own, ask your health care professional for guidance and for information about different approaches to quitting that might be successful for you.
+Studies, especially for low back pain, have shown that patients who smoke have a harder time than patients who don't smoke finding relief from pain, no matter which treatment they used.
+Also, some studies show that smoking may block the absorption of some medications, including analgesics.
+If you can't quit smoking on your own, ask your health care professional for help and for information about different approaches to quitting that might work for you.

 Organizations and Support

 For information and support on Pain Management, please see the recommended organizations, books and Spanish-language resources listed below.